Keinashvili/php-webchat/README.md

-# Custom-MVC
+# PHP Realtime chat web application
-This is my version of PHP MVC pattern
+This is my version of PHP Realtime web chat application.

+It is based on my own MVC pattern which you can also find on my github profile.

 NOTE: This is just for educational purposes and hasn't been tested on production!

-I am new to php and tried to do mvc pattern on my own, using composer.
-I know it has lots of bugs but I am fixing it one by one

 ## Project setup
 ### Go to directory and run composer install